talkingscott/scandroid/README.md

 # scandroid

-A quickly hacked Android app that scans a QR code and gets geolocation data.
+A quickly hacked Android app that scans a QR code, gets geolocation data, and posts to a URL.

 ## Acknowledgments